w3c/wai-quick-start/source/designing.html.erb.md

 Ensure that all fields have a descriptive label adjacent to the field.
 For left-to-right languages, labels are usually positioned to the left or above the field, except for checkboxes and radio buttons where they are usually to the right.
 Avoid having too much space between labels and fields.

 {::nomarkdown}
-<%= example 'Proximity between label and field makes association clear' %>
+<%= example 'Labels and input fields associated by proximity' %>

 <div class="labels">
   <figure class="pass">